qqqlab/madflight-docs/docs/AHRS.md

 ### Madgwick

-This filter is controllerd by a single parameter: beta, the algorithm gain.
+This filter is controlled by a single parameter: beta, the algorithm gain.

 `#define AHRS_USE AHRS_USE_MADGWICK`